onlybakam/datastore-mysql-posts/README.md

 - [x] TODO!
 Not implemented yet.
   - done

-Questions
+Other things

 - [x] do we need a delta sync table in a SQL environment?
-- [] primary key strategy?
+- [ ] primary key strategy?
 I'm assuming existing tables are used. datastore should use another field to store the "datastore id".
 Here we used `datastore_uuid`.
 Make that an index as well to improve performance?
+- [ ] probably should send `mysql_id` to appsync for logging but not real point in exposing it to client. values also changes on a record if from delta table or base table.